zentuit/unity3d-store/README.md

 ## Debugging

-The download packages and the code in the repo use the "release" versions of android-store and ios-store.
-Also, Unity debug messages will only be printed out if you build the project with _Development Build_ checked.
+Unity debug messages will only be printed out if you build the project with _Development Build_ checked.

-If you want to see full debug messages from android-store and ios-store you'll have to use the debug builds of those libraries.
-You can find those builds in the repo, in the folder _soomla-native/compilations_ ( [android](https://github.com/soomla/unity3d-store/blob/master/soomla-native/compilations/android/Soomla_debug.jar)  [ios](https://github.com/soomla/unity3d-store/blob/master/soomla-native/compilations/ios/debug/libSoomlaIOSStore.a) ).
+If you want to see full debug messages from android-store and ios-store you just need to check the box that says "Debug Messages" in the SOOMLA Settings.

 ## Getting Started